Divertor shaping with neutral baffling as a solution to the tokamak power exhaust challenge: Results

 The results in figure \ref{fig:DivCoreOverview}(b) suggested that the ionisation front position, once detached from the target, is invariant to the magnetic topology downstream of it: its location depends only on the upstream magnetic topology.
-This is confirmed by slowly sweeping the outer strike point from a CD to an ED to a SXD geometry at a constant core density (30 \% Greenwald fraction, $n_e^{sep} \approx 0.8\times 10^{18} m^{-3}$) and power ($P_{SOL} \approx 1.0$ MW).
-The core conditions (not shown) remain mostly unchanged during this scan, with a 5-10\% increase in upstream and core $T_e$ when transitioning from CD to SXD (potentially due to the longer connection length \cite{Stangeby2000}).
+This is confirmed by the strike point sweep discharge, where the core conditions (not shown) remain mostly unchanged, with a 5-10\% increase in upstream and core $T_e$ when transitioning from CD to SXD (potentially due to the longer connection length \cite{Stangeby2000}).
 After the $D_2$ Fulcher band emission front, which is a proxy for the ionisation front \cite{Verhaegh2023,Wijkamp2023,Osborne2023}, detaches from the target (target radius $\approx 0.95$ m), it remains close to this radial position as the strike point is swept further and further outwards and both total flux expansion and poloidal leg length is increased (\autoref{fig:FulcherSOLPSDetachEvolution} (d-f)).
 This implies that the ionisation front position (for this $P_{SOL}$ and $f_{GW}$) remains at a constant poloidal distance to the X-point as the divertor leg length is further increased.

 This behaviour agrees with SOLPS-ITER predictions \cite{Moulton2023} of the CD, ED and SXD configurations (\autoref{fig:FulcherSOLPSDetachEvolution} a-c).
 The CD simulation is attached, whereas the SXD and ED simulations are detached.
 The radius of both the $D_2$ Fulcher emission front as well as the 5 eV contour, for the ED and SXD, remains near $r=0.95$ m.
+The $D_2$ Fulcher emission near the X-point region is also in agreement between experiments (Figure \ref{fig:xpt_imag_sim}), suggesting that the strong neutral trapping obtained in the simulations is consistent with the experiment.

+However, the simulations feature an attached inner target (Figure \ref{fig:xpt_imag_sim} (a-c)) with strong $D_2$ Fulcher emission near the inner strike point (Figure \ref{fig:xpt_imag_sim} (d-f)), which is not observed experimentally (Figure \ref{fig:xpt_imag_sim} (g-i)).
+This suggests the inner target power loading is negligible in the experiments and overestimated in SOLPS-ITER simulations.
+This requires further study including using multi-diagnostic, Bayesian, analysis techniques \cite{Greenhouse2024} to infer plasma parameters outside the divertor chamber.